Jimlibo/PassGr/backend/README.md

    1. Start a mysql server
    2. Create a database
    3. Fill the credentials -> /backend/app/config/db.config.js
+   4. Use /database/dbdump.sql to create required tables in database

 ## Installation
 For a quick installation